warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         '2'     Strict (no IP shown)

+        '3'     Same as 0 but the client IP is not shown if the client authenticate itself.

+        '4'     Same as 1 but the client IP is not shown if the client authenticate itself.

     [FetchHdrTags]
-        Set the list of headers tags to be used to extract addresses from POP3 fetched messages (the section on "POP3LINKS.TAB").
-This is a comma delimited list (no extra space or TABs must be included inside the list) as in:
+        Set the list of headers tags to be used to extract addresses from POP3 fetched messages ("POP3LINKS.TAB").
+This is a comma delimited list (no extra space or TABs must be included inside the list) as
+        in:

          "+X-Deliver-To,To,Cc"